5 Ways To Ease Holiday Stress

 In the next couple of days before Christmas, find one thing you can do for yourself.
 Maybe it's something as little as treating yourself to a pizza instead of cooking dinner.
 Maybe it's something as big as going on a pre-Christmas-it's-okay-cause-I'll-be-getting-Christmas-money-in-the-next-couple-days shopping spree.
 Maybe it's scheduling a massage or staying up late to watch one more episode of Grey's Anatomy.
 Whatever it is, find time to ease the stress by choosing to do something for yourself.

 #2: Use essential oils

 OILS OILS OILS.
-You guys, I haven't ranted about oils on this blog yet, but HEY.
-Oils are amazing.
+Essential oils are amazing.
 I would recommend lavender, vetiver, cedarwood, or frankincense for anxiety.
 Just put a dab on the wrists or feet and feel yourself calm down immediately.
 Take them to your family's houses and make everyone put oils on their wrists too so that everybody calms down!
 (Kidding...kinda)

 #3: Take a bath

 Take a relaxing bath (complete with oils...see #2) and turn your brain off for a little bit.
 Baths are my time to let myself come down from this overstimulating world we live in.
 I take them like five or six times a week and they always make me feel better immediately.
 Add wine (or whiskey or vodka or beer or basically any form of alcohol) for an even more relaxing experience.

 #4: check something small off your to-do list